ShadDigital/developer-portfolio/replit.md

 ## Overview

-A full-stack web application showcasing a developer's portfolio with downloadable applications.
-The system features a React frontend with shadcn/ui components, an Express.js backend, and PostgreSQL database integration using Drizzle ORM.
-The application displays a professional portfolio with application showcases, download tracking, and contact information.
+A clean, minimalist full-stack portfolio website showcasing a developer's applications with download functionality.
+The system features a React frontend with shadcn/ui components, Express.js backend, and in-memory storage for development.
+The application displays a professional bio section and application downloads with live tracking that starts from 0.

+## Recent Changes (August 14, 2025)
+- Removed rating system completely from database schema and UI components
+- Created organized asset structure for application images and downloads
+- Fixed TypeScript errors and ensured error-free operation
+- Implemented clean, minimalist design without complex animations
+- Set up proper static file serving for both downloads and assets folders

 ## User Preferences